Giedrius-Kristinaitis/Train_Ticket_Reservation/readme.md

 ## Train Ticket Reservation System

-Admins can create train schedules, managers can see train trip reports, users can reserve train tickets
+Admins can create train schedules, managers can see train trip reports, users can reserve train tickets (the code is so trash I'm ashamed of it)